MicrosoftDocs/bot-docs/articles/javascript/bot-builder-javascript-quickstart.md

 # Create a bot

-Open an elevated PowerShell prompt, create a directory, and initialize the package for your bot.
+Open an elevated command prompt, create a directory, and initialize the package for your bot.

 ```bash
 md myJsBots